bnb-chain/BEPs/BEP7.md

 - Symbol: Symbol is the identifier of the newly issued token.

-- Total Supply: Total supply will be the total number of issued tokens.

-- Mintable: Mintable means whether this token can be minted in the future, which would increase the total supply of the token

 - Metadata(OPTIONAL): Contains more details about the assets which this NFT represents

 ### 5.1.1 Metadata Example